dasensag/SA_P10_201404007/README.md

-# P10 Software Avanzado
+# P11 Software Avanzado

-Service orchestration with a simple ESB.
+Service orchestration with a simple ESB and reverse proxy

 ### Usage example video